tombresee/NFL/index.md

 The 15th edition of SemEval will feature [tasks](https://semeval.github.io/SemEval2021/tasks.html) ranging from prediction of lexical complexity to learning with disagreements, and including several cross-lingual and multi-modal tasks.

-The evaluation period will take place in January 2021.
+valuation period will take place in January 2021.
 See the [SemEval-2021 homepage](https://semeval.github.io/SemEval2021/) for details.

 The workshop will take place August 5–6, 2021 in Bangkok, Thailand, colocated with [ACL-IJCNLP 2021](https://2021.aclweb.org/).